 Safari's Intelligent Tracking Prevention (ITP) started blocking third-party cookies in 2017.
 Firefox followed with Enhanced Tracking Protection in 2019.
 Both browsers now block third-party cookies by default and limit first-party cookie lifetimes.

-Chrome — which holds roughly 65% of browser market share — announced its cookie deprecation plans in 2020.
-After multiple delays, Google is now phasing out third-party cookies through its Privacy Sandbox initiative.
+Chrome, which holds roughly 65% of browser market share, announced its cookie deprecation plans in 2020.
+After multiple delays, Google is phasing out third-party cookies through its Privacy Sandbox initiative.
 The timeline has shifted, but the direction is clear: third-party cookies are on borrowed time.

 Privacy regulations